 Editor's note: How the UE can distinguish the Paging from a network that does not support the Paging Cause Indication for Voice Service feature and Paging without the Voice Service Indication depends upon RAN's decision.

-5.38.4 Reject paging request
+5.38.4 Reject Paging Request

-A Multi-USIM UE may setup connection to respond to a page with a Reject Paging Indication to the network indicating that the UE does not accept the paging and requests to return to CM-IDLE state after sending this response, if both UE and network indicate this feature is supported to each other.
+A Multi-USIM UE may setup a connection to respond to a page with a Reject Paging Indication to the network indicating that the UE does not accept the paging and requests to return to CM-IDLE state after sending this response, if both UE and network indicate the Reject Paging Request feature is supported to each other.

-Upon being paged by the network, the Multi-USIM UE in CM-IDLE state attempts to send a Service Request message to this network including the Reject Paging Indication, unless it is unable to do so, e.g. due to UE implementation constraints.
-In addition to the Reject Paging Indication, the UE may include Paging Restriction Information as specified in clause 5.38.5 in the Service Request message, if supported by UE.
+Upon being paged by the network, the Multi-USIM UE in CM-IDLE state attempts to send a Service Request message to the paging network including the Reject Paging Indication as the response to the paging, unless it is unable to do so, e.g. due to UE implementation constraints.
+In addition to the Reject Paging Indication, the UE may include Paging Restriction Information as specified in clause 5.38.5 in the Service Request message, if supported by UE and network.
+If no Paging Restriction Information is provided by the UE, any stored Paging Restriction Information in the UE context is removed by the AMF.

-5.38.5 Paging restriction
+5.38.5 Paging Restriction